miuraTakashi/camera_app_raspi2/README.md

-# Raspberry Pi 2 Camera Application (Headless)
+# Raspberry Pi 2 Camera Application with Google Drive Upload

-A lightweight Python application for Raspberry Pi 2 that provides camera functionality without requiring a GUI or desktop environment.
-Perfect for headless Pi setups!
+A lightweight Python application for Raspberry Pi 2 that provides camera functionality without requiring a GUI or desktop environment. **Automatically uploads photos and videos to Google Drive!** Perfect for headless Pi setups!
 Uses the old camera module with `raspistill` and `raspivid` commands.

 ## ✨ Features